cnobile2012/dcolumn/README.rst

 ********

 At the time of this writing **DColumn** supports Django 1.9.8 and probably back to 1.8.0.
-The biggest issue with supporting older versions is the new *urlpatterns* is used.
+The biggest issue with supporting older versions of Django is with the new way *urlpatterns* is used.
 Python 2.7, 3.4, 3.5 and 3.5-dev are supported.

 DColumn is a Django plugin that lets the developer add columns to a model dynamically.
 It does this in the same way that the admin uses an inline model.